yess1ne/WDBC_dataset_ML_project/README.md

 # Virtual Environment Setup Guide

-This guide explains how to create a Python virtual environment, activate it, and install the project dependencies from `requirements.txt`.
+This is how to create a Python virtual environment, activate it, and install the project dependencies from `requirements.txt`. also, this is more of a techy front just to test several models at the same problem. this [here](https://github.com/yess1ne/Breast_cancer_themed_ML_project) is a link to a more clent-friendly project inncluded in the same context/theme

 ---